 Toni’s symptoms can be triggered from not prioritising her health and eating the wrong diet, but most often is triggered by stress.
 “The last few years has been a quite stressful time for me.
 And I think that constant amplified state has really made it worse”.

-Treatment for lupus depends on your signs and symptoms.
+Treatment to make living with lupus more manageable depends on your signs and symptoms.
 While there’s currently no cure, there are different medications that can help to manage the condition.
 These include anti-inflammatory drugs that work to reduce tissue inflammation in the short term; antimalarial drugs that can help decrease some symptoms of lupus; corticosteroids that counter the inflammation of lupus; and immunosuppressants that can be used in severe cases to suppress the immune system.

 New research released in April 2022, revealed by Scientists at the Centre for Personalised Immunology at the Australian National University (CPI) have discovered a mutation in the TLR7 gene is suspected to be one cause of lupus, which may result in the creation of more effective treatment for some sufferers of the condition.